ServiceInnovationLab/serviceinnovationlab.github.io/_posts/2019-08-02-Rates-Rebates-Recommendations-Report.md

 Together with the [Rates Rebate Beta Research Report](https://docs.google.com/document/d/1zDiJs8x2r9ABKa0hqCHkDZnK1B5iy-JlNSbtCZUoDuo/edit?usp=sharing), this report documents the key results of the trial, presents options for next steps, and makes a set of recommendations.

-# High level recommendations
+## High-level recommendations

 A set of recommendations beyond beta are also included later in the document.

 **Run a second trial with the existing three councils during a high application volume period and implement data export solutions**

 1. A second trial should be run during a high volume period (e.g. August and September) to fully inform DIA and Council decisions about next steps.
 While running the beta in June meant that council staff were available to collaborate and co-design improvements to the application and process, it also meant that application volumes were lower for councils than they would have been in July and August.
 Evidence gathered during the Alpha (which ran through the busy period) suggests that uptake of the online option is high when it is promoted by councils (20% of the 800 recipients of a letter sent by Tauranga City Council promoting the online option opted to use it in 2018).
 The councils involved in the trial have enthusiastically requested that the trial be extended through a high volume period.
 1. The second trial should be limited to the same three councils who participated in June/July.
 This will enable valuable data to be gathered while keeping the cost of the extension minimal.
 1. Delay the decision about whether to proceed beyond this extension until the end of this second trial.
 This will allow time for results from the first round to be validated against higher application volumes.
 1. Improvements should be made to how data is transferred between the online application solution and council core systems, and options explored to improve data transfer between council systems and eRMS.
 The high trust relationship built with the councils involved in the trial should be leveraged to (co)design and implement simple, low cost (but high value) solutions during the trial extension period

-# Options to consider
+## Options to consider

 - Option 1 - **Close down the initiative**: inform Councils there will be no change to the current paper-based service from DIA.
 Decommission the service.
 - Option 2 - **Run a second trial with the existing three councils**.
 Continue to provide support, but limit other activity to keep costs minimal.
 - Option 3 - **Run a second trial with the existing three councils through a high application volume period and implement data export solutions (recommended)**: proceed as for option two, but also implement data export solution for councils (for import into their core systems).
 Investigate (and document a recommendation for) the best solution to improve data submission (reduce cost and reduce/eliminate data entry errors) from council core systems to eRMS.
 - Option 4 - **Extend the trial with the existing three councils until the end of June 2020**: continue to gradually evolve the service with these councils throughout this period.
 Use the high quality relationship built with councils to co-design the optimal online (and paper) application process ready for when the statutory declaration requirement is removed.
 - Option 5 - **Extend the trial until the end of June 2020 and allow another three councils to join**: continue to run the trial with Tauranga City Council, Kāpiti District Council, and Hutt City Council through to June 2020 and trial the service with an additional three councils.
 Aim to sign up councils that will best test whether the service is ready to be rolled out nationally.

-# Background
+## Background

 The Rates Rebates Online Beta was designed to meet the needs of ratepayers, Councils, and the DIA Rates Rebates team.
 It was built based on the findings of a Discovery and Alpha phase.

 In the Discovery phase the Rates Rebates service was mapped and reviewed, internal and external stakeholders were interviewed, and potential methods of service delivery were explored.
 The discovery revealed many opportunities at the system level to improve the experience for both the people applying for their entitlement and people delivering the service.

 In the Alpha phase, a minimum viable product (MVP) was designed and developed, and trialled in Tauranga from 21 May—30 September 2018 with Tauranga City Council.
 The alpha was focused on testing system changes.
 Tauranga City Council, Auckland Council were involved with assisting with the design and test of the alpha and numerous other councils watched progress closely.
 The Alpha proved to be of high value to ratepayers and Councils, and successfully tested a fully digital and user centred end to end rates rebate process.
 The solution was developed using open source software, and the project won the Award for Open Source Use in Government for 2018.

 The Beta phase was focused on further refining the service based on further user research and feedback from ratepayers and councils.
 An emphasis in this phase was on ensuring it is was set up to be a live, fully functional, and sustainable system.
 This included:

 - Learning how the service can scale to more than one council
 - Moving the alpha solution to sustainable production infrastructure and technology
 - Ensuring accessibility, privacy, security issue standards for public services are fully adhered to